jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_litespeed_warning.md

-When this alarm is current, you should:
+When this alarm is current:

 * Open the **Databases Drilldown \| LiteSpeed backups page** for more detail on the job.
 * Refer to the LiteSpeed documentation for assistance.